jmadden/outbound-calling-example/README.md

    - [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart)
    - [Serverless Plugin](https://www.twilio.com/docs/twilio-cli/plugins#available-plugins)
 6. Once you have the Twilio CLI installed and configured.
 From terminal run `twilio serverless:deploy`.
 This will push the Functions in this repository up to your Twilio account.
 There will be a new [Functions Service in your Twilio Console named call-router](https://console.twilio.com/us1/develop/functions/services?frameUrl=%2Fconsole%2Ffunctions%2Foverview%2Fservices%3Fx-target-region%3Dus1).

-## TaskRouter Explained

-For this example code we'll set up TaskRouter with one TaskQueue, one Worker, and one Workflow filter.
-If you've put your Twilio credentials in the `.env` file then you can run `node createDemoTr.js` from terminal.
-This will generate a new [TaskRouter Workspace](https://console.twilio.com/us1/develop/taskrouter/workspaces?frameUrl=/console/taskrouter/workspaces) called Call Router.